ethanbenavides/Applied-Data-Science-Capstone/README.md

 This project is my capstone project for the IBM Professional Data Science Certification.
 In this project, I collected data on SpaceX Falcon 9 rocket launches, and I determined which features contribute to a prediction algorithm used to see if a Falcon 9 rocket launch can have its booster recovered for re-use.

+Here is some context for the project:

+SpaceX advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage of a rocket launch.
+Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
+This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

 ## Project Summary
  ### Part 1: Data Collection and Cleaning
  - Collecting the data from the SpaceX REST API can be found [here](https://github.com/ethanbenavides/Applied-Data-Science-Capstone/blob/71f960302d459c9f0cef7705edcd0fd8092f97c7/Data%20Collection%20-%20REST%20API.ipynb).